DivineBladeofDarkness/Bank-Account-App/README.md

 # Bank Account App (using Firebase as login)

 This app allows a user to create an account, login with the account & run the app.
 Also if the user has forgotten their password, they can easily reset it with their email address.
-Passwords are securely stored on Firebase database.
+The login backend has been made using Google Firebase.
+Passwords are securely stored on Firebase Database.
 # Login screen:
 ![image](https://user-images.githubusercontent.com/58964916/150178998-b0434651-5300-4a58-9be3-fd6cc03eb8fa.png)